ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 We agreed that other hardware such as keyboards, mice, landline phones and microphones are out of scope at this point.

-Much of this equipment is personally owned by GWF employees, with a Bring Your Own Device (BYOD) policy enabling use at work.
+GWF has a Bring Your Own Device (BYOD) policy enabling personal device use at work.
 This meant that BYOD devices needed to be in scope as well as those purchased by GWF.

 We started with an outline list regarding the quantity and location of each type of device.

 - 6 laptops (3× Germany, 1× UK, 1× Netherlands, 1× Taiwan)
-- 8 monitors (3× Germany, 3× UK, 1x Netherlands, 1× Taiwan)</span>
+- 8 monitors (3× Germany, 3× UK, 1x Netherlands, 1× Taiwan)
 - 1 small desktop printer (Germany)

 ### High level estimate methodology

+**BYOD policy**

 Firstly we needed to decide a way to attribute the BYOD emissions to GWF.
 How much of the emissions are attributable to GWF and how much to the individual?

 > Bring Your Own Devcies (BYOD) policies was not something we had yet considered how to account for in the TCS.
 After further discussions with the Scott Logic Sustainability team and GWF, we came to an agreement as to how we would attribute these devices to the organisation.

 We couldn't find a standard or convention for accounting for the carbon emissions of BYODs.
-Therefore, we all decided the best approach was for GWF to decide this for themselves, based on a broad sense of usage and fairness.
+Therefore, we agreed the best approach was for GWF to decide this for themselves, based on a broad sense of usage and fairness.
 GWF agreed on attributing 70% of the embodied carbon of BYODs to GWF's carbon footprint.
 Any equipment purchased by GWF would be 100% attributable to GWF.

 **Laptops**

-Firstly we needed to arrive at an average embodied carbon value for a laptop.
-We were not seeking high degrees of accuracy at this point, just something good enough to support an initial, high level estimate.
+We weren't seeking high degrees of accuracy at this point, just something good enough to support an initial, high level estimate.
+For this we needed an average embodied carbon value for a laptop.

-The average embodied carbon figure we used was **230kgCO2e**.
+The average embodied carbon figure used was **230 kgCO2e**.

 We arrived at this by reviewing multiple PDF datasheets for laptops from [Dell](https://www.dell.com/en-uk/dt/corporate/social-impact/advancing-sustainability/climate-action/product-carbon-footprints.htm), [Hewlett-Packard (HP)](https://h20195.www2.hp.com/v2/library.aspx) and [Apple](https://www.apple.com/environment/).
 We cross-referenced the specified values against multiple research sources to check the number was in the right ballpark.

 The datasheets mentioned, know as Product Carbon Footprint [(PCF)](/glossary#product-carbon-footprint-pcf) datasheets, typically provide a breakdown of carbon emissions during that product's full life cycle, including it's usage.
-But we only want the embodied carbon value for this estimate.
-So, we removed the usage carbon emissions value (around 20%) from the total carbon footprint leaving us a value for manufacture, transport and end of life.
-This becomes our embodied carbon value of **230kgCO2e**.
+But we only want the embodied carbon value for this part of the TCS, just upstream emissions.
+Usage is accounted for in operational emissions.

+We removed the usage carbon emissions value (around 20%) from the total carbon footprint leaving us a value for manufacture, transport and end of life.
+This becomes our embodied carbon value of **230 kgCO2e**.

 To keep things simple for this high-level estimate we assumed the following:
 - All employees used non-manufacturer specific laptops at this point - we weren't ready to get a detailed equipment list at this point.